SiebertT/Azure-ResourcegroupVM-Rescaling-Scheduler/README.md

-# Azure Resourcegroup Rescaling Scheduler
+# Azure Resourcegroup VM Rescaling Scheduler

 Through this Automation script you can schedule a specific Resource Group Azure VM at specific times for resizing.